 Bears, and the End of the Road

 We loved the Wonder that Leisure Vans let us use so much that we decided to steal it another day.
 Since it was the holiday Monday, we assumed that no one would even notice if we didn’t return the RV.
 I’m pretty sure we got away with it.

 In spending our extra day with the RV, we decided to hit up one of my favourite, and most under-rated parks, in Canada – Waterton Lakes National Park.
 I wanted to take Erin there because she has been itching to see wildlife.
 Waterton, in particular, is known for their bear activity.
 So, I took a bit of a wildlife drive along one of the parkways towards Red Rock Canyon.
 It’s a road I’ve had a lot of luck spotting bears on over the years.
 And, basically as soon as we turned onto the parkway I spotted a little baby black bear poking its head out of the guardrail.
 After popping out, he was followed by another baby bear and mama bear.
 It was an awesome sight.

 Before the day was out, we would have seen another bear, although we couldn’t stop for it.

 Big Thanks to GoRVing Canada

 Before I end this round up, I want to toss a huge thank you to GoRVing Canada.
 They were absolutely awesome in putting this all together.
 If you don’t really want to own an RV, but love the idea of having one for a couple of weeks a year, they can hook you up with awesome RV rentals all over Canada.
 Personally, I can’t imagine a better way to drive across Canada than in the RV like we did.
 It was such a brilliant adventure, full of the freedom to explore.
-We made so many amazing memories, and for that I’m so thankful to GoRVing Canada, Leisure Vans, and of course my travel buddy, Erin.
+We made so many amazing memories, and for that I’m so thankful to GoRVing Canada, Leisure Vans.